Henry Omana

-Henry Omana (born May 3, 1994) is a Mexican professional baseball pitcher for the Winnipeg Goldeyes of the American Association of Professional Baseball.
+Henry Omana (born May 3, 1994) is a Mexican professional baseball pitcher for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 Omana is listed at 6 ft 4 in and 222 lbs.

 Early life

 Omana was born in Walnut, California and attended Diamond Bar High School where he played three years of varsity baseball under head coach Eric Shibley.
 He was named two-time all-Hacienda League and held an ERA under two in both his Junior and Senior seasons.
 He also lettered on the football team where he was named first team all-league at quarterback.
 In three seasons, he threw for 2,992 yards and 29 touchdowns.
 His play earned interest from Colorado and Oregon State.
 Omana ultimately committed to the Cal State Fullerton baseball team.

 On February 16, 2013, Omana made his collegiate debut against Nebraska where he struck out three batters in a scoreless inning.
 In five relief appearances, Omana had seven strikeouts in 4 2/3 innings pitched.
 In 2014, Omana utilized a redshirt.
 In 2015, Omana made seven relief appearances totaling 5 1/3 innings pitched and six strikeouts.
 In 2017, Omana transferred to Cal Poly Pomona where he went 6–5 with a 2.48 ERA over 16 starts in 94 1/3 innings.
 Omana also led the team with 94 strikeouts and two complete games.